 Colander/pasta strainer – use this to wash vegetables and other large objects before preparing.
 You can also use these to drain boiled produce and pasta once cooked.

-Sieve – this is mainly use for de-clumping flour when baking.
+Sieve – this is mainly used for de-clumping flour when baking.
 But it can also be used to rinse finer ingredients, such as lentils or rice, before cooking.
 These would usually fall straight through a colander or pasta strainer.

 Rolling pin – if you’re planning on making anything with pastry this is a must to evenly flatten out your dough

 Can opener – whilst most cans now come with ring pulls, there are still some that require a can opener to get at their contents.
 A can opener is also really helpful in the event that the ring pull snaps off!

 Blender – some recipes, especially sauces and soup, will require you to blend the ingredients together.
 This doesn’t have to be some monolithic appliance that dominates your worktop.
 You can buy smaller and more convenient handheld blenders that do the job nicely.